What my $30 hamburger reveals about fees and how companies use them to jack up prices

 Reding says these days, it's hard for him to find workers at any wage, and really hard to get them to stick around.
 So Reding offers full benefits, including mental health insurance.

-To cover all of that, Reding adds a 3% "Wellness Fee" onto every bill.
+To cover all of that, Reding adds a 3% "wellness fee" to every bill.

 "I use it to help take care of my employees," he says.
 "And that's what I tell my guests or people who complain about the fee.
 I say, 'I need to take care of my people.'"

-So, like any sensible, self-respecting consumer, I cancelled my order and decided to finally cook the lentils that have been gathering dust in the back of my cupboard for 18 months, right?
+So, like any sensible, self-respecting consumer, I canceled my order and decided to finally cook the lentils that have been gathering dust in the back of my cupboard for 18 months, right?

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.